alex-oleshkevich/vue-introjs/README.md

 });
 ```

+### How it works
+The plugin starts a timer with `waitTimeout`.
+Every `v-intro` directive restarts that timer.
+This lets the plugin to wait for async components, router views or other components to load before tour will be autostarted.

 ## Conditional steps and hints
 When it is required to bind intro only when some expression evaluates to `true`,
 use `v-intro-if` directive.